+These foods are high in meat protein, low in carbohydrates and less calorically dense than dry food.
 Feeding only canned or raw foods has been shown to help dogs lose weight.* A ratio of 50% wet food to 50% dry works well, but as little as 25% wet food can be beneficial.

 Studies show that owners of normal weight dogs play with their dogs more often than owners of overweight dogs.